Are eReaders Worth It – My Thoughts

 6. Eco-Conscious Choice

-Yes, producing an eReader has a carbon footprint (estimated ~168 kg CO₂ per Kindle), but over time-especially if you read more than 4-5 books per year, it becomes a greener choice than buying new paperbacks.
+Yes, producing an eReader has a carbon footprint (estimated ~35 kg CO₂e for the Kindle Paperwhite 12th gen 16GB source and varies for different models), but over time-especially if you read more than 4-5 books per year, it becomes a greener choice than buying new paperbacks.
 So ereaders are good for the environment in the long run.

 7. Focused, Distraction-Free Reading

-If you struggle with focus then and Ereader might be for you.
+If you struggle with focus then an Ereader might be the best device for you.
 Dedicated devices cut out distractions no notifications, no multi-tasking, allowing deeper engagement, so you can do your work with more focus.
 Unlike smartphones and tablets, eReaders are dedicated reading devices.

 FeatureeReaderTabletPhysical Book

-DisplayEye-friendly e-ink, glare-freeBright, vivid, but more strainReal paper-best for eyes
+DisplayEye-friendly e-ink, glare-freeBright, vivid, but more eye strainReal paper-best for eyes

 BatteryWeeks~10 hoursUnlimited